 “Working together to live life well” – “Mahi tahi tatou : ka ora tahi tatou”

 This statement reminds us that to achieve our purpose of supporting well-being for all, we need to work together as clients, professionals and community.
 What this means is that our practice is to build a partnership with our clients and other professionals that supports positive change and recognises the value and abilities of the people that come to us for assistance.

-The agency was established in Dunedin in 1968 initially providing support to young pregnant mothers and general social work assistance.
-Over the years, in response to changing social needs, we have extended our services to include professional counselling and group programmes with a major focus on supporting parents and children.
+The agency was established in Dunedin in 1968 initially providing counselling and general social work assistance.
+Over the years, in response to changing social needs, we have extended our services to include other supports and group programmes with a major focus on supporting parents and children.

 Our services are free or low cost and available to all.

 Who uses our services?

 Most people approach us directly but we also take referrals from other community agencies, the health sector and Oranga Tamariki.
 We provide services in Dunedin city and Central and South Otago.
 In recent years we have also developed strategic partnerships with other agencies across Aotearoa to deliver Game On parenting courses for dads.